CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Experiments

 \subsubsection{Ablation Studies of Overall Framework}

-In order to examine the effectiveness of our designs, we conducted detailed ablation studies based on our framework for MVP dataset (2048 points).
+\textbf{Why does CP3 paradigm work for point cloud completion?} In order to examine the effectiveness of our designs, we conduct comprehensive ablation studies based our framework on MVP dataset (2048 points).
 The results are summarized in Table \ref{tab:ablation_framework}. ($\romannumeral 1$) only has the generation stage (prompt), where the result is 5.96.
+Specifically, VRCNet \cite{pan2021variational} is used as the generation network.
 Based on the prompt, ($\romannumeral 2$) adds the predict stage to point cloud refinement.
 The result improves to 5.80 due to our semantic modulation strategy for discriminative shape recovery. ($\romannumeral 3$) and ($\romannumeral 4$) add the IOI pretraining paradigm.
 When the completion model only includes the generation stage, the result is improved to 5.69.
 While we use the entire framework of CP3, the result can be improved to 5.10.
-It can be concluded that our proposed IOI pretraining and semantic-guided refinement can greatly improve the performance of point cloud completion.
+It can be concluded that our proposed CP3 training paradigm can greatly improve the performance of point cloud completion.